Quansight/Quansight-website/apps/consulting/posts/geocoding.md

   imageAlt: 'Image of a bear putting a plug into the wall'
 ---

-# Saving money and time using Polars, Polars plugins, and open source data.

 Geocoding is the practice of taking in an address and assigning a latitude-longitude coordinate to it.
 Doing so for millions of rows can be an expensive and slow process, as it typically relies on paid API services.
 Learn about how we saved a client time and